thelichedev/blog/posts/defect_taxonomy.md

 ![Defects list](/assets/defects_taxonomy/22_defect_types.svg)

-The switch from "bugs" to "defects" is intentional.
+The intentional switch from "bugs" to "defects" underscores an important distinction:

-- **bugs** are trivial and you should aim to **never to deliver bugs to the user**.
+**Bugs are trivial issues that should ideally never reach the user.**
-  Consider the presence of bugs in the product as a software development malpractice.
+Their presence in the product reflects a software development malpractice.
 Unfortunately a lot of experimented developers still deliver trivial bugs in their day to day work.

+**Defects, on the other hand, represent significant nonconformance problems.**
-- **defects** are the real nonconformance problems.
-They come with their own complexity, and require a real, constant prevention effort.
-They are never totally avoidable, but a lot of practices can have a big impact on their occurrence rate.
+They come with their own complexity and require constant prevention efforts.
+While they are never entirely avoidable, many practices can significantly reduce their occurrence rate.

 ### Not all defects have the same complexity, nor the same nonconformance or fixing costs

-The list above orders the defects from the most trivial to the most complex.
-From the cheaper to detect, fix and prevent, to the most expensive.

-**Contract bugs** happen all the time in code, and **they cost next to nothing** since good development tools and practices should immediately catch them.
+It's crucial to acknowledge that not all defects are created equal in terms of complexity, or the costs associated with fixing or avoiding them.

+**Contract bugs** are frequently encountered during development, but they typically cost next to nothing to address.
+With robust development tools and practices, these bugs are often immediately caught, and their resolution is straightforward.
-Most of them are obvious if the developers at least make the effort to actually run their code just once before delivery.
+In fact, most of them are glaringly obvious if developers take the time to run their code before delivery.

-**State machine defects** are a good example of bugs that are regularly caught in peer review.
+**State machine defects**, on the other hand, are often identified during peer reviews.
-Developers unfamiliar with a code unit, or with an insufficient quality practice, make modifications to the code that will break other parts of the state machine, and **an expert need to intervene to explain the problem**.
+Developers who are unfamiliar with a code unit or lack sufficient quality practices may inadvertently make modifications that disrupt other parts of the state machine.
+Addressing these defects often requires intervention from an expert to explain the issue, making them more complex and costly to resolve compared to contract bugs.

-**Product knowledge defects** regularly happen in product teams, and they are often found (long) after the expected feature is delivered to the user. **They cost a lot to fix**, sometimes they are even impossible to fix and they just stay in the product.
+**Product knowledge defects** are commonly encountered in product teams, and they may not be discovered until long after the feature is delivered to the user.
+These defects can be incredibly costly to fix, and in some cases they may even be impossible to rectify, remaining in the product indefinitely.

-**Each main category implies an order of magnitude in the defect complexity and cost.**
+In essence, **each main category of defects implies an order of magnitude difference in terms of complexity and cost**.
-Algorithms bugs are 10 times easier than State machine defects, which are 10 times easier than Time defects, etc.
+For instance, algorithm bugs are typically ten times easier to resolve than state machine defects, which are themselves ten times easier than time defects, and so on.
+Understanding this hierarchy can help prioritize efforts to prevent and address defects effectively.

 ![Costs](/assets/defects_taxonomy/23_costs.svg)

 ### Impact on tools returns on investment

-This cost scaling effect is important when you evaluate defect prevention tools.
-Each of these tools has its own setup and operation costs, nothing is free in our work.
+Each tool comes with its own setup and operational costs, and it's essential to consider these factors when assessing their effectiveness.

-**Defect prevention tools should have a good return on investment** regarding their cost and the cost of the defects they can catch.
+**Defect prevention tools should offer a good return on investment** based on both their cost and their ability to catch defects.
+Here's how the equation typically works:

-- A tool that only catches the most trivial tools but has high operation costs is of little interest.
+- A tool that only catches trivial defects but has high operational costs may not be worthwhile.
+  The investment in operating the tool might outweigh the benefits gained from catching relatively insignificant defects.
-- Using a tool with a high operation cost but able to catch the most complex defects can be justified.
+- Conversely, a tool with high operational costs but the ability to catch complex defects can often be justified.
+  The value derived from preventing major issues can outweigh the costs associated with using the tool.

-**The best tools have a low operation costs in regard to the costs of the defects it catches.**
+Ultimately, the best tools strike a balance by having **low operational costs relative to the costs of the defects they catch**.

 ## How to use this taxonomy

-On a superficial level, this defect taxonomy shows **everything that can go wrong in my day to day work**.
+At a glance, this defect taxonomy serves as a comprehensive overview of potential challenges in day-to-day software development.

-Software development is inherently complex (even when the developers don't add unrequired complexity themselves) and the range of defects span multiple levels of conceptual complexity: from the humble algorithm bug to the high level misunderstanding of the user's expectations, going through all type of integration and performance defects.
+Software development inherently entails complexity (even when the developers don't add unrequired complexity themselves), spanning various levels of conceptual intricacy, from simple algorithm bugs to profound misunderstandings of user expectations, encompassing integration and performance issues.

-### Evaluate and choose the right defect detection tools
+### Selecting effective defect detection tools

-As a software developer, you have a set of tools at your disposition to detect and prevent defects.
-Each tool has its strengths and costs, its scope of application.

-Classifying the defects you find in your delivery allow to **identify the tool best adapted to prevent them**.

-Ask yourself why your current tools didn't catch the defect ?
+Software developers have access to a range of tools for detecting and preventing defects, each with its strengths, costs, and scope of application.

+By categorizing the defects encountered during development, it becomes possible to pinpoint the most suitable tool for prevention.

+Reflect on why current tools failed to identify certain defects.
-Do you have a hole in my net that should be covered by a new tool ?
+Is there a gap in our toolkit that requires a new tool ?
-Did you miss a step in my usage of my current tools ?
+Have we overlooked a crucial step in utilizing existing tools effectively ?

-### Evaluate your quality approach
+### Assessing our quality approach

-It also allows you to **evaluate your current level of delivery quality**.
+Furthermore, this taxonomy facilitates an evaluation of our current delivery quality.

-Not all bugs are equals, some are really trivial and should never make it into the delivered product.
+Recognize that not all defects are equal; while some are trivial and should never reach the final product, others demand significant design considerations or stem from broader product design practices beyond our immediate control.

-Others are more complex, and require hard design choices to be contained.

-Some are even consequences of the product design practice of my team and can totally escape my control.

 ## Conclusion